Source-Connect 4 Facility and Dolby Atmos

 - Then, find your connection partner in the CONTACTS panel and start your session.

-- Verify that the Dolby Renderer is listening:
+- Verify that the Dolby Atmos Renderer is listening:

 How to receive multi-channel audio from Source-Connect into Dolby Atmos Renderer on macOS with Pro Tools